Kydinhvan/Obsidian_note/Comp Eng/Introduction to OS.md

 1. Prep all attached devices so that it is ready to be used by OS
 2. Loads other programs
 3. Loads Kernel from disk
-4. When sys boots, hardware starts in kernel mode and kernel will perform the most of the set ups (driver init, mem management, interrupts). -> the rest of OS then loaded  -> user processes are started in user mode
+4. When sys boots, hardware starts in kernel mode and kernel will perform the most of the set ups (driver init, mem management by setting up page table, interrupts). -> the rest of OS then loaded  -> user processes are started in user mode

 ---
 #### Acronyms